 Older AND Fitter - wait a minute - how can you be both?
 You become less fit with age; only the "young" can experience peak fitness, right?
 Upon reaching that half-century mark, you are expected to do less challenging physical activities and physical decline is inevitable.
 Be satisfied with a couple rounds of golf or a stroll on the greenbelt.
 Wrong!
 Many of today's fiftysomethings and beyond are busting that old-school myth wide open and defying conventional thinking.
-No more excuses, they say, as they climb onto their surfboards, paddle their kayaks through whitewater, summit tough peaks, and train for long-distance biking and ultra-marathons.
+No more excuses, they say, as they climb onto their surfboards, paddle their kayaks through whitewater, summit tough peaks, train for long-distance biking and ultra-marathons, and do aerial yoga.

 With the increase in research and and explosion of fitness books, techniques and websites, "older" people are challenging themselves and finding their fitness and wellness improving with age.
 Yes, fundamentally physical decline is unavoidable in the long run, but in the meantime it can be slowed.
 Challenge our body physically, and it responds by getting stronger.
 Don't challenge our body, and it responds by getting weaker and less "fit".
 A decline in fitness causes aging, but aging does not cause a decline in fitness.
 Mike Carlson, running coach, Y.M.C.A. trainer, and five-time Race to Robie Creek champion said, "Even though age diminishes our physical capacities, it will happen even faster if we don't test ourselves."